n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.plivo.md

 # Plivo

-The Plivo node allows you to automate work in Plivo, and integrate Plivo with other applications. n8n has built-in support for a wide range of Plivo features, including making calls, and sending SMS.
+The Plivo node allows you to automate work in Plivo, and integrate Plivo with other applications. n8n has built-in support for a wide range of Plivo features, including making calls, and sending SMS/MMS.

 On this page, you'll find a list of operations the Plivo node supports and links to more resources.